melanierolo/Real-Time-Bus-Tracker/README.md

 ## How to run:

-1. Fork and download the project
+1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) and download the project.
-2. Open index.html file in the browser
+2. Open index.html file in the browser.

 ## Usage: